-The Summer Program is a relatively intensive 6-week program, during which qualified participants receive an interesting and enjoyable introduction to biostatistics, epidemiology and public health research.
-This program is designed to expose undergraduates to the use of quantitative methods for biological, environmental and medical research.
-Download the Summer Program Brochure.
+The Summer Program is a relatively intensive 6-week program, during which qualified participants receive an interesting and enjoyable introduction to biostatistics, epidemiology, and public health research.
+This program is designed to expose undergraduates to the use of quantitative methods for biological, environmental, and medical research.
+Download the Summer Program brochure & the 2016 program schedule.

 During the course of the program, students will:

-- Take a course in Biostatistics and Epidemiology
+- Take noncredit courses in biostatistics and epidemiology

 - Participate in a collaborative research project with other students, guided by a graduate student and mentored by a faculty member

-- Prepare and deliver a polished presentation that reports on your research project at a major symposium
+- Prepare and deliver a polished presentation that reports on your research project at the annual symposium

 - Attend several talks about current research and hot topics in Public Health (e.g., nutrition, social behavior) by internationally renowned researchers